Newark Public Library: History

 The Newark Public Library claims to have negotiated its first international interlibrary loan in 1955 with the German government.
-According to researchers on the subject of international interlibrary loans, this is not exactly on the cutting edge of international interlibrary loan history, due to the fact that international interlibrary loans have been occurring in different forms throughout the ages.
-However, "The United States... was slow to resume international lending [after World War II].
-Although some individual U.S. libraries reluctantly began to loan materials to Europe after the war, it was not until 1959… that the majority of U.S. libraries willingly resumed lending their materials across the Atlantic".
+According to researchers on the subject of international interlibrary loans, this was not exactly on the cutting edge of international interlibrary loan history, as international interlibrary loans have been occurring in different forms throughout the ages.
+However, "The United States ... was slow to resume international lending [after World War II].
+Although some individual U.S. libraries reluctantly began to loan materials to Europe after the war, it was not until 1959 ... that the majority of U.S. libraries willingly resumed lending their materials across the Atlantic".
 Newark Public Library was a part of the vanguard to reactivate international interlibrary loans after the events of World War II, reconnecting the library systems of North America to the rest of the world.

-According to the Newark Public Library, the library itself was threatened with closure 2 times officially within a decade, one of these people responsible for the potential closure being the mayor of the city, Hugh Joseph Addonizio between 1964 and 1969.
-This was also taking place during the general time frame of the 1967 Newark riots, or rebellion as many would call it.
+According to the Newark Public Library, the library itself was threatened with closure twice officially within a decade, one of these responsible for the potential closure being the mayor of the city, Hugh Joseph Addonizio, between 1964 and 1969.
+This was taking place during the general time frame of the 1967 Newark riots.
 The library was able to remain open through the help of federal aid funding.
-When the library was threatened with closure for the second time in 1969, a social movement of concerned citizens were able to put enough political pressure on the government in order to secure more funding.
+When the library was threatened with closure for the second time in 1969, a social movement of concerned citizens was able to put enough political pressure on the government in order to secure more funding.

 In 1989, the library opened what is now the James Brown African American Room to "generate and maintain an appreciation of African American history and culture".
-Also in 1989, La Sala was established with the "largest collection of Spanish–language library resources in New Jersey.
+Also in 1989, La Sala was established with the "largest collection of Spanish-language library resources in New Jersey.

-In 2002, The Newark Public Library partnered with a Latino community group, the Friends the Hispanic Research Information Center (HRIC), to create the New Jersey Hispanic Research and Information Center (NJHRIC).
+In 2002, the library partnered with a Latino community group, the Friends of the Hispanic Research Information Center (HRIC), to create the New Jersey Hispanic Research and Information Center (NJHRIC).